 The Temple Kids Dental team hopes to see continued growth in the number of local children they can see and provide with the best possible care.

 The team strives to bring smiles to all the children of Central Texas, and be a resource to families throughout the area.

-For more information about Temple Kids Dental, visit their website at templekidsdental.com.
+For more information about Temple Kids Dental, visit www.templekidsdental.com or call (254) 771-5701.